solotzg/tidb-engine-ext/doc/new-proxy.md

    1. We can't ignore empty raft entry, otherwise can cause wait index timeout.
 7. An observer to fetch used/total size of storage.
    1. TiFlash supports multi-disks, so we need to report correct storage information.
+8. An observer controls whether to persist before calling `finish_for` and `commit`.

 The whole work can be divided into two parts:
 1. TiKV side